0xDBFB7/scientific_standards/standards.md

 When adding, you can agree to be added to a mailing list.
 If changes are requested, you may be contacted to obtain approval.

-It might be said that "Good scientsts".
-I'm not a good scientist; and it's not acknoledginging the human factors that lead to these issues.
-The literature's reliability requires that most scientists be "good" in that sense.

-It is easy to dismiss these cases as "bad science"; and certainly some cases are beyond redemption.
- However, systems engineering frowns on the idea of considering failures as exceptions: failures are